DRESS: A Continuous Framework for Structural Graph Refinement: Motif-DRESS

 \subsection{Convergence}

-The convergence proof for Original-DRESS (Theorem~\ref{thm:convergence}) generalizes directly to Motif-DRESS: the three sufficient conditions (degree-0 homogeneity with $p = 2q$, boundedness since non-neighbor terms vanish via $\bar{w}_{ab}\,d_{ab} = 0$ for $(a,b) \notin E$ so the numerator remains bounded by $\|u\|^2 + \|v\|^2$, and Birkhoff contraction on the Hilbert projective metric) hold for any motif neighborhood $\mathcal{N}_M$ and symmetric weight function $\bar{w}$.
-In the unweighted case $d^* \in [0,2]^{|E|}$; with non-uniform edge weights, vertex norms may differ and converged values can exceed~$2$.
+The convergence proof for Original-DRESS (Theorem~\ref{thm:convergence}) generalizes directly to Motif-DRESS.
+The same three sufficient mechanisms apply: degree-0 homogeneity ($p = 2q$), initial normalization into a strictly bounded forward-invariant set from a uniform positive state $\mathbf{d}^{(0)} = c\mathbf{1}$, and Birkhoff contraction on the Hilbert projective metric.
+These hold for any motif neighborhood $\mathcal{N}_M$ and symmetric non-negative weight function $\bar{w}$.
+For unweighted motifs, values are bounded in $[0,2]$; with arbitrary edge weights, the finite initial bounds scale proportionally but strictly remain mathematically bounded, ensuring guaranteed convergence to potentially higher fixed point values.